nlinscott/AIP/README.md

 SYNTAX:
 ======
-*its a Command Line Interface.
-Deal with it.
+This program uses a command line interface.

 Enter in an image name and the dimensions you want for that image.

+Calling the executable:

+    AIP

+Image Name:

+    exampleImage.jpg
+  Or

+    C:\users\Bob\Pictures\exampleImage.jpg

+Dimension to output:

+    250x250

 Example:
 =======
 > AIP exampleImage.jpg 320x210 1000x1000 10x10

 Notes:
 ======